Anne van Roden, MS, LMFT, Owner/Therapist

 Carly "Charlie" Delavan, MS, LMFTA, Associate Therapist

-Carly is a Licensed Marriage & Family Therapist Associate whose clinical interests include gifted children; therapeutic gaming; treating trauma in a way that integrates mind, body and spirit; grief, loss and change; LGBTQ couple/partnership and family challenges; gender and sexual identity development; spirituality and spiritual abuse; and utilizing the creative process to unlock personal growth potential.
-Carly received a Master of Science degree in Marriage & Family Therapy from Seattle Pacific University in 2017.
+Charlie is a Licensed Marriage & Family Therapist Associate whose clinical interests include gifted children and adults; therapeutic gaming; treating trauma in a way that integrates mind, body and spirit; grief, loss and change; LGBTQ couple/partnership and family challenges; gender and sexual identity development; spirituality and spiritual abuse; and utilizing the creative process to unlock personal growth potential.
+Charlie received a Master of Science degree in Marriage & Family Therapy from Seattle Pacific University in 2017.
 In addition to private practice, she works to provide academic support to students with learning challenges.

-Carly also has a Bachelor of Arts degree in Developmental Studies and a Master of Arts in Christian Studies from Seattle Pacific University.
-She is originally from California and spent 5 years working in small business banking before pursuing therapy.
-In her spare time, Carly is a writer, a poet, an artist, and a musician.
+Charlie also has a Bachelor of Arts degree in Developmental Studies and a Master of Arts in Christian Studies from Seattle Pacific University.
+She originally from California and spent 5 years working in small business banking before pursuing therapy.
+In her spare time, Charlie is a writer, a poet, an artist, and a musician.
 She volunteers with Camp Ten Trees, a local organization that supports queer identified youth from all over the country; and with Coastland Commons, a local non-profit that creates space for people of all faith backgrounds to explore the connections between creativity and spirituality.